🔼 Spirituality and Divination: An Inner Journey

 Creates a harmonious vibrational field.
 Repels or neutralizes negative energies.

-4. Spiritual awakening
+4. Spiritual Awakening

-5. Grounding and balance
+5. Grounding and Balance

 Manufacturing principles: Cut between 12 and 33 facets (most common: 12, 13, 24).